Gluten-Free Compass

 Check the label or preparation context before treating oats as safe for your situation.Check label and preparation.Is Soy Sauce Gluten-Free?many conventional soy sauces are brewed with wheat and then appear inside marinades, fried rice, sushi, and teriyaki dishes

-Choose one of the gluten-free alternatives before using barley.Avoid standard versions.Are Bread Crumbs Gluten-Free?bread crumbs hide in meatballs, casseroles, toppings, fried coatings, and restaurant prep even when the main food sounds gluten-free
+Choose rice, quinoa, millet, buckwheat labeled gluten-free, corn, potatoes, or another clearly labeled substitute instead of barley or malt ingredients.Avoid standard versions.Are Bread Crumbs Gluten-Free?bread crumbs hide in meatballs, casseroles, toppings, fried coatings, and restaurant prep even when the main food sounds gluten-free

 Choose one of the gluten-free alternatives before using bread crumbs.Check label and preparation.Is Soup Gluten-Free?soups can use wheat flour roux, barley, noodles, soy sauce, bouillon, or shared ladles